yamadapc/hzulip/README.md

     -- Listening for events works with a callback based API: onNewMessage $ \msg -> do
-        liftIO $ putStrLn "Got a new message!" let usr = messageSender msg
+        lift $ putStrLn "Got a new message!" let usr = messageSender msg
             fn = userFullName usr
             e = userEmail usr